Beyond the Brush-Let’s explore helpful oral hygiene tools.

 - Comfortable to hold

 - Consider going green with bamboo or a Recycled Brush

 Tooth brush maintenance.

 I get asked often about how long to keep a toothbrush, and how to care for them.
 Disposable brushes are usually good for about 90 days.
 If the bristles distort within this time it’s likely that you are brushing too hard and the brush is no longer an effective tool.
 This applies for electric brushes or manual.
 After brushing rinse your brush with cold water and allow to air dry.
 Normal healthy oral bacteria require darkness, moisture and heat to survive.
-Rinsing and air drying a toothbrush kills any bacteria that remains after you’ve brushed your teeth.
+Rinsing, exposing the brush to light and air drying it kills any normal bacteria that remains after you’ve brushed your teeth.
 Unless you are ill with a virus or bacteria that is not native to the oral cavity.
 After any significant illness I recommend disposing of or disinfecting a toothbrush.

 Tongue Scrapers and Tongue Cleaning